Practical Experience with Stable Set and Coloring Relaxations: Preliminaries

 \section{Preliminaries}

-This section outlines the necessary preliminaries for our work.
-In Subsection~\ref{Formulations}, we formulate the stable set and graph coloring problems as integer programs and demonstrate how to derive semidefinite programming relaxations for these problems.
+This section outlines the theoretical preliminaries necessary for this work.
+In Section~\ref{Formulations}, we formulate the stable set and graph coloring problems as integer programs and demonstrate how to obtain semidefinite programming relaxations for these problems.
 Specifically, we show that the Lovász theta function provides both upper bounds on $\alpha(G)$ and lower bounds on $\chi(\overline{G})$.
-Subsection~\ref{strengthening} then reviews existing enhancements of the Lovász theta function towards $\alpha(G)$ and $\chi(G)$, and outlines the primary objectives of this work in that context.
+Section~\ref{strengthening} then reviews existing enhancements of the Lovász theta function towards $\alpha(G)$ and $\chi(G)$, and outlines the primary objectives of this work in that context.